 Cirencester Deer Park School works with the local MASH (Multi-Agency Safeguarding Hub).
 The MASH is a partnership between Gloucestershire County Council, Gloucestershire Constabulary, Gloucestershire Domestic Abuse Support Service, Gloucestershire Schools and Gloucestershire Health Services.

-The school takes an active role in TAC (Team Around the Child) meetings and Case Conferences and ensures accurate records are kept relating to a child.
+The school takes an active role in TAC (Team Around the Child) and TAF (Team Around the Family) meetings and Case Conferences and ensures accurate records are kept relating to a child.
 The CSE screening tool is used by the school and referrals are made to Social Care and CYPS when appropriate.
 The school also provides a counsellor for pupils with specific identified needs and makes use of the school nursing service.

 The school raises awareness of issues such as eating disorders, self-harm, E-safety, FGM, CSE, radicalisation and relationships through curriculum lessons and assemblies including ‘Chelsea’s Choice’ (a short play) for all pupils in Year 8.

 At Cirencester Deer Park School we work with a variety of local agencies to support our pupils and families.